cybertechniques/site/index.md

 Cyber techniques can be used for both bad and good

 Before looking at some of the software related cyber techniques it may be a good idea to review or go over some of the [Assembly Language](assembly/) tutorials provided here.
-You can also take a look at the [assembly language quick links section]()
+You can also take a look at the [assembly language quick links](#assembly-language-quick-links)

 A big focus area today is: Cyber Threats
 Different cyber techniques are implemented which help to create: